 Among the hill-walking fraternity, it is one of the most well-known bothies in Scotland, not only because its remoteness is a testing challenge and an opportunity for adventure, but also because it is reputedly haunted.
 The present Ben Alder Cottage dates back to 1871, but stories persist of an earlier hideout called Cluny’s Cage, where Bonnie Prince Charlie took refuge for a time after the Battle of Culloden.
 A jumble of boulders above the cottage may well mark the spot.

 A fair-sized stove has been installed in the left-hand room, along with a sleeping platform and new wood panelling.
 The right hand room is a little scruffier but still has its own stone fireplace, a table and some chairs, while the small room sandwiched in-between has an integral bunk bed.
-The west end of the building, which has been newly clad, is not open to visitors and is kept locked.
+The west end of the building, newly clad, is not open to visitors and is kept locked.

 Key Attractions: